DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/setup_en.md

 ## Setting Up a YAML

 All players playing Kirby Air Ride must provide the room host with a YAML file containing the settings for their world.

-Visit the [Kirby Air Ride options page](/games/Kirby%20Air%20Ride/player-options) to generate a YAML with your desired options, or edit the `kirby_air_ride.yaml` example YAML from above.
+On the web host, you can visit the [Kirby Air Ride options page](/games/Kirby%20Air%20Ride/player-options) to generate a YAML with your desired options.
+Click the export button to save your yaml file.

+Alternatively, you can manually edit the `kirby_air_ride.yaml` template YAML from the [releases page](https://github.com/DeDeDeK/KARchipelago/releases/latest), or you can run "Generate Template Options" from the Archipelago Launcher, and then edit the Kirby Air Ride yaml file in your `Players/` directory.

 Once you're happy with your settings, provide the room host with your YAML file and proceed to the next step.

 ## Save files